Live TV Streaming Services: Reviews

 Read more in our full YouTube TV Review.

 DIRECTV NOW stands out from the pack with its great channel selection.
-For just $40/month, you get 34 of the top 35 cable channels and local channels in most markets—no other service comes close.
+For just $40/month, you get 34 of the top 35 cable channels and local channels in most markets.
+Where it fails though is in stability and the quality of their DVR and On-Demand.

 - On demand content has playback issues.